idlist/npm-san-check/README.md

 By default, the tool would check `dependencies` and `devDependencies`, as those dependencies are mostly safe to update.

-Generally, updating `peerDependencies` and `optionalDependencies` should be done manually, as they require careful treatment and wrong version would make the whole package unable to be installed or used.
-You can still check (and update, though not recommended) the version using this tool.
+Generally, updating `peerDependencies` and `optionalDependencies` should be done manually, as they require careful treatment and wrong dependency versions would cause the whole package unable to be installed or used.
+You can still check and update the version using this tool, though not recommended.

 ### "Newer"